mlau154/pymead/docs/source/gui_help/gui_geometric_objects.rst

 Creation
 --------

-To create an multi-element airfoil, select the "Multi-Element Airfoil" button from the toolbar or press the **M** key.
+To create a multi-element airfoil, select the "Multi-Element Airfoil" button from the toolbar or press the **M** key.
 Then, hold **Shift** or **Ctrl** while left-clicking each of the airfoil names from the parameter tree.
 Then, click anywhere on the geometry canvas and press the **Enter** key.